myaged/SimpleAR/README.md

 SimpleAR
 ========

-You can easily access your mobile device sensors to collect your data, solve the labeling problem more easily and do online classification.
+You can easily access your mobile device sensors programmatically to collect your data, solve the labeling problem more easily and do online classification.
 Take a look at the example code snippets in this repository.

 If you are completely new to Android development, go through this tutorial first: http://www.vogella.com/articles/Android/article.html